Southern Methodist University Logo (SMU Logo)

 Southern Methodist University (SMU) Logo History

 Southern Methodist University began its history with Dallas Hall – a large architectural structure built in honor of the residents of the city of Dallas, who provided 300 thousand dollars.
 To this day, the building remains the main symbol of the university and its central element.
-It is so large that it originally housed not only the entire university but also a barbershop and a bank.
+It is so large that it originally housed the entire university, a barbershop, and a bank.
 The grand building has been included in the National Register of Historic Places since 1978.

 The key symbol of SMU was developed by the company Shepley, Rutan & Coolidge.
-The Roman Pantheon was used as a prototype, and the architecture of Thomas Jefferson had a significant influence on the design.
+The Roman Pantheon was a prototype, and Thomas Jefferson’s architecture significantly influenced the design.
 Dallas Hall opened its doors in 1915, and the educational process began simultaneously.
 Over time, other structures appeared around the first building, but Dallas Hall remained the main element and became the symbol on the seal and logo of SMU.

 What is Southern Methodist University (SMU)?